stagerightlabs/phpxdr/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/stagerightlabs/phpxdr.svg?style=flat-square)](https://packagist.org/packages/stagerightlabs/phpxdr)
 ![GitHub Actions](https://github.com/stagerightlabs/phpxdr/actions/workflows/main.yml/badge.svg)

-This package provides an implementation of the [RFC 4506](https://datatracker.ietf.org/doc/html/rfc4506.html) External Data Representation standard.
+This package provides an implementation of the [RFC 4506](https://datatracker.ietf.org/doc/html/rfc4506.html) External Data Representation standard for PHP.
 It is built to be extensible; you can encode and decode custom data objects as well as primitive generics.

 This package is currently in beta; the API is still subject to change.

-Important Note: [Quadruple-Precision Floating-Point](https://datatracker.ietf.org/doc/html/rfc4506.html#section-4.8) numbers are not supported by this package as a native type, but the tools are provided to allow you to implement this type in your own project, should you have the need.
+Important Note: [Quadruple-Precision Floating-Point](https://datatracker.ietf.org/doc/html/rfc4506.html#section-4.8) numbers are not supported by this package as a native type.
+However, tools are provided for you to implement this in your own project should you have the need.

 ## Installation